jiinjeong/CSVolunteer/README.md

 * To see headings, paragraphs, blockquotes, and comments in action, please see [Lesson 2](./HTMLCSS/Lessons/002_Headings_and_Paragraphs.html).

 * **Breaks**
-  * You may have noticed by now that we can put spaces in between lines of code (by pressing enter) without affecting the webpage.
+  * You may have noticed by now that we can put spaces in between lines of code (by pressing "enter") without affecting the webpage.
     * This helps us to visually organize our code.
     * For example:
      ```html